nicklockwood/RequestQueue/README.md

 	@property (nonatomic, strong, readonly) NSArray *requests;

 The requests in the queue.
 This includes both active connections and waiting requests.

+    @property (nonatomic, assign) RequestQueueMode queueMode;

+The queueMode property controls whether new request are added at the front or the back of the queue.
+The default value of `RequestQueueModeFirstInFirstOut` puts new request at the back of the queue and the `RequestQueueModeLastInFirstOut` value puts them at the front.
+Last-in-first-out means that the more recent request is given priority.
+Connections that are already active will still finish first, but if a large backlog of requests builds up in the queue, newer requests will not be forced to wait until the backlog is cleared before they are dealt with.

 Methods